 When we started our renovation, we were going to just replace the carpet on the steps with the carpet we were taking taking out of the family room or living room.
 They were still in good condition.
 We did that in our old house.
 We used the carpet from under the couches and other areas that did not get much wear, to replace the carpet on the stairs, which then still matched the carpet upstairs.

-You could see Part 1 and Part 2 of our Main floor renovation.
+Part 2 of our Main floor renovation.

 Here we started to remove the carpet.

-We found that several of the steps had Liquid Nails and screws on them.
-We think it was an attempt to try and remove the squeaks.
+attempt to try and remove the squeaks.
 It didn’t work.
 You could also see there was a pile of dirt, it was so GROSS.

 Once we removed the padding we found LOTS of staples.